 map and flatMap on Eval Monad

 Similar to every other Monad, Eval also has map and flatMap which are helpful in adding methods to a chain.
-The chain here is stored explicitly as a list of functions and mapping functions ae always evaluated lazily(on demand).
+The chain here is stored explicitly as a list of functions and mapping functions are always evaluated lazily(on demand).

 memoize in Eval Monad

-Normally, in map and flatMap every method in the chain is evaluated every time when it is accessed but with memoize method you can cache the result upto that point.
+Normally, in map and flatMap every method in the chain is evaluated every time when it is accessed but with memoize method, you can cache the result up to that point.

-Here you can see on first access, it prints “Step 1 Step 2 Step 3” but on second access it only prints “Step 3” because the part till first map is memoized.
+Here you can see on first access, it prints “Step 1 Step 2 Step 3” but on second access it only prints “Step 3” because the part till the first map is memoized.

 Eval’s map and flatMap are tampolined i.e. they are stack-safe.
-But still there could be cases of StackOverFlow.
+But still, there could be cases of StackOverflow.

 Look at simple factorial program :